OWASP/ASVS/5.0/en/0x18-V10-Coding.md

 ## 10.6 Code Dependencies

+Dependency management is critical to the safe operation of any application of any type.
+Failure to keep up to date with outdated or insecure dependencies is the root cause of the largest and most expensive attacks to date.
+While being up-to-date with patches is essential, relying solely on updates for publicly disclosed vulnerabilities introduces risk, as vendors may fix security issues without public announcements.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **10.6.1** | [MODIFIED, MOVED FROM 14.2.1] Verify that all components are up to date. | ✓ | ✓ | ✓ | |